packetpunter/pyNetTestShell/README.md

 This application has two ways to interface with it.
 There is an interactive shell called TestShell, and an execuble-like mode for one-off testing via the module "Flamegrid"

 #### Interactive Shell
+*NOTE:* This requires Sudo privileges on Linux/MacOS, but not Windows.

 ```bash
 sudo python3 -m TestShell